 FOUND MY ANIMAL

-The story behind the beautiful collars, leashes and pet accessories made by Found My Animal (and available on our Marketplace) began on Atlantic Avenue in Brooklyn in 2006.
+The story behind the beautiful collars, leashes and pet accessories made by Found My Animal began on Atlantic Avenue in Brooklyn in 2006.
 Bethany Obrecht and Anna Conway were walking their two rescue dogs, incidentally both named Walter, when they began the first of their soon-to-be-many conversations about animal rescue awareness; the two women were also pursuing educations in visual arts.
 That initial encounter quickly led to Found My Animal’s first prototype, a leash made from Marine grade rope, and a lifelong friendship between Ms. Conway and Ms. Obrecht.

 In 2012, Found My Animal received their certified B Corporation status, which recognizes a company’s influence on solutions to social and environmental problems; the company also strives to source materials from the local region.
 Today, the company works with and supports as many animal rescue groups as possible, including Adopt NY, Hounds of Love, and The Washington Humane Society.
 In the coming years, they would like to become more involved with international animal rescue organizations.